b3-exmo/b3-exmo.github.io/docs/Doctrines/Doctrine.md

 What is and is not considered "doctrine" by the LDS church is the LDS church's problem, and it is *their responsibility* to clearly delineate what does and does not qualify as doctrine.
 Is Bruce McConkie's book *[Mormon Doctrine](https://archive.org/details/MormonDoctrine1966/mode/1up)* a record of Mormon Doctrine, or was that book "philosophies of men mingled with scripture?"
 Would that book have gained traction if it wasn't written by [a member of the First Council of the Seventy of the LDS Church](https://en.wikipedia.org/wiki/Mormon_Doctrine_(book)#History)?
 Compare that idea to me, a dumbass with a computer, publishing these very notes on print and calling it *Mormon Doctrine*?

 Insisting that "that was never doctrinal" puts the onus on us regular, lay common folk to read the minds of church leaders, and to discern what words to listen to and how to interpret them.
 Brigham Young taught some [[Blood Atonement#Brigham Young|batshit ideas]] under his time as "the Prophet?"
 Well, fortunately for us in the 21st century, that wasn't actually doctrine!
-We know this because it would cause a lot of cognitive dissonance if it were not the case.
+We know this because it would cause a lot of cognitive dissonance if it actually was doctrinal.

 When church leaders don their professional business attire and stand behind a pulpit as their words are broadcast all across the world, is it safe to assume that what they say should be taken at face value?
 Even if they [set a precedent](https://www.churchofjesuschrist.org/study/general-conference/2024/10/18oaks?lang=eng&id=p_xfPgG#p_xfPgG) that doctrines may change in the future?
 Is it too much to ask for them to clearly delineate and specify when their statements are immutable doctrines, or simply a policy to manage an earthly organization?